Screen Studio Review: The Best Screen Recorder for Mac (If You Can Afford It)

 Can Screen Studio record system audio?

 Yes.
 You can record system audio from all apps or specific selected apps.
+However, it requires setting up third-party plug-ins to bypass Apple's security restrictions.
 This is especially useful for software tutorials or recording meetings.

 What's the best Screen Studio alternative?

-For Mac users, CleanShot X is a lighter option.
+For Mac users, CleanShot X is a lighter, more affordable option for basic recordings.
 For cross-platform, consider Loom (easier sharing), Descript (AI editing), or OBS (free, powerful).
+Tella offers similar features with cross-platform support.
 See our best screen recording tools guide for more options.